jwolfe27/Surfs_Up/README.md

 ![Dec_Temp_Precip_Describe](https://user-images.githubusercontent.com/89044350/138110130-d089cebe-82e2-465c-b5e4-3697b8392547.PNG)

 ## Summary
 As shown above there is very little difference in terms of expected temperature between June and December.
 The average temperature in June is around 75, while the average temp in December is around 71.
+Looking at precipitation data, June averages approximately .14 inches of rain, while December averages approximately .22" inches.
+There are a few outliers, but nothing concerning.
+The trend shows that as the temperature increases, the precipitation decreases.

-Looking at precipitation data, June averages approximately   This tells me that Oahu is a great destination for a year round Surf/Ice Cream Shop as temperature range and precipitation amounts are minimal.
+If the concern for opening a year round Surf & Ice Cream Shop is getting too much precipitation,  this analysis shows that Oahu is a great destination as temperature range and precipitation amounts are minimal.
 I would recommend pulling data from multipe stations before investing in additional Surf Shop locations on other islands to see if the same trends hold true.